docker/docs/network/ipvlan.md

 single host scoped driver.
 In L3 mode, the Docker host is very similar to a router starting new networks in the container.
 They are on networks that the upstream network will not know about without route distribution.
-For those curious how IPvlan L3 will fit into container networking see the following examples.
+For those curious how IPvlan L3 will fit into container networking, see the following examples.

 ![Docker IPvlan L2 Mode](images/ipvlan-l3.png)